rolfbecker/opengeo/README.md

-# opengeo - UNDER CONSTRUCTION!
+# opengeo <br> UNDER CONSTRUCTION!
 WE WILL FILL THE FOLDERS STEP BY STEP.
 Open Source Geo-Spatiotemporal Data Handling with Python, QGIS, PostgreSQL and PostGIS

 ## geo0800: Introduction to the DWD Climate Data Center Data Archive